 B. Review the children’s programs.

-Take note of the times, prices, descriptions, and age parameters.
+Take note of times, prices, descriptions, and age parameters.

 Decide which children’s programs you would like your child(ren) to attend.